History & Profile of the APIA

 APIA’s Strategic Plan is available through the secretariat or via download from APIA’s website.

-Your organisation can support the industry
+Your company can support the industry

 The management of APIA’s affairs is overseen by a Board of Directors, comprising nine to twelve Directors elected annually at APIA’s Annual General Meeting.
 In recent years, the Board has determined the optimal number of Directors to be ten.

 Membership of the Board is open to appointed representatives of full members of APIA.